 If you want to regain focus and stop being tired at work, start with your planner.
 Not everything needs to be crossed off or completed.
 Sometimes, the best way to meet your goals is to remove the ones keeping you stuck.

 If you want to restore your joy, remember your why, and recenter your life—you need to understand yourself.
 Take time to implement boundaries that provide work-life balance.
-Make 2021 the year that you enjoy your work week, not the year that makes you pray for the weekend.
+Make this the year that you enjoy your work week, not the year that makes you pray for the weekend.

 More Tips For When You’re Tired at Work